Christmas Chocolate Chip Cookies

 I also like that when I give these Christmas Sprinkle Cookies out as a gift to a neighbor or a friend, they smile real big.
 I believe they call that an ear-to-ear grin…and it’s my favorite.

-We bought all the ingredients for these cookies at our local grocery store – straight from the peanut butter, flax seeds, and sprinkles.
+By the way, we bought all the ingredients for these cookies at our local grocery store – straight from the peanut butter, flax seeds, and sprinkles.
 How cool is that!

 Finally, I love that these cookies are colorful.
 It’s one part about Christmas that I really do like – bright colors!